danielfriis/journal-2/_posts/2022-07-01-my-happiness-filter.md

 ---
-title: My happiness filter
+title: My Happiness Stack
 date: 2022-07-01 08:49:10 +02:00
 description: A few specific habits are vital to my mental health.
 I've identified them and practice them everyday.
-Together, they make up my 'Happiness Filter'.
+Together, they make up my 'Happiness Stack'.
 image:
 ---

 Like most people, I’ve had ups and downs throughout my life.
 I’ve come to accept them and expect them as part of being human.
 But recently, I’ve realised how I can set myself up for more happy emotions than sad ones.
-I’ve named this setup my ‘Happiness Filter’ and it consists of five habits which positively influence the way I experience the world.
+I’ve named this setup my ‘Happiness Stack’ and it consists of five habits which positively influence the way I experience the world.

 On any given day, it’s the small things that may throw me into a high or low; a compliment from a stranger, a ray of sunshine, a misplaced piece of clothing, or the rain when I’m biking.
-How I feel about any of those situations depends immensely on the condition of my ‘Happiness Filter’.
+How I feel about any of those situations depends immensely on the condition of my ‘Happiness Stack’.

 **Exercise**